WWitman/swagger-node-1/docs/slack.md

 ### Slash Command" integration (Text Reverser)

-Slack "slash commands" let you execute a function by entering it directly in a conversation.
+Slack "slash commands" let you execute a function by entering it directly in a Slack conversation.
 Here's how the Text Reverser integration we'll build here works.
 You'll enter it like this in Slack:

 `/reverse Hello World`